Saul’s Encounter with Jesus: Acts 9 Teaches About Transformation Skip to content

 • When God calls us to do things that don’t make sense, we must follow God’s leading and trust that He has bigger plans for our lives than living comfortably as a Christian.

-The rest of the story of Saul of Tarsus, who was later called the Apostle Paul, is told in the book of Acts and in many of the other New Testament letters.
-While not every conversion to Christ is this dramatic, the “aha moments” and paradigm shifts are deeply profound and life-changing.
+After Saul’s encounter with Jesus, the rest of Saul’s story, who was later called the Apostle Paul, is told in the book of Acts and in many of the other New Testament letters.
+While not every conversion to Christ is as dramatic as the conversion of Saul, the “aha moments” and paradigm shifts are deeply profound and life-changing.
 We go from being enemies of God to being reconciled to Him as our Abba, Father (Romans 8:6-17).
 We go from being slaves to the fear of death to having Jesus as our brother, who provides eternal life (Hebrews 2:10-18).
 We go from being orphans to having the Holy Spirit dwell in us so that we will never be alone (John 15:15-18).
 These are the “aha moments” that every Christ follower can enjoy.

-Learn more about Saul’s encounter with Jesus — and the rest of the Bible — in the Grace College School of Ministry Studies or Grace Theological Seminary.
+Learn more about Saul’s encounter with Jesus and the rest of the Bible in the Grace College School of Ministry Studies or Grace Theological Seminary.
+Whether through undergraduate study or seminary training, students are equipped to understand the Bible deeply and faithfully communicate its message in every area of ministry.

 Array